hmbaghdassarian/human_me/docs/install.md

 ```

 ## Step 3: Setting up the qMINOS solver

-qMINOS is a high precision LP solver necessary for the order-of-magnitude differences in ME Model coefficients.
+qMINOS is a high precision LP solver necessary for the order-of-magnitude differences in ME Model coefficients.<br>
-The QMINOS solver can be obtained for academic use from Prof. Michael Saunders at Stanford University.
+The QMINOS solver can be obtained for academic use from Prof. Michael Saunders at Stanford University.<br>
-The solver can be set up as specified in the installation instructions for [solvemepy](https://github.com/SBRG/solvemepy).
-Make sure gfortran is available to your system, as it is needed for running the solver.

-Note: Disregard the requirements that are delineated in solvmepy's README, with the exception of gfortran (#4).
-The remainder should have been appropriately installed with installation of human_me, if necessary.
+gfortran (>=4.6) is required for qMINOS <br>

-⋅⋅⋅3a) download the qminos file into a specified solver directory, which we refer to here as "solver_parent_directory".
+&emsp;i) download the qminos file into a specified solver directory, which we refer to here as "solver_parent_directory".

-⋅⋅⋅3b) the solver can be installed using the human_me Makefile as follows:
+&emsp;ii) the solver can be installed using the human_me Makefile as follows:

 ```console
 $make -C <path/to/human_me/> install-qminos SOLVER_PATH=<path/to/solver/solver_parent_directory>